Aldhelm: Abbot of Malmesbury

 When Máeldub died, Aldhelm was appointed in 675, according to a charter of doubtful authenticity cited by William of Malmesbury, by Leuthere, Bishop of Winchester (671–676), to succeed to the direction of the monastery, of which he became the first abbot.

 Aldhelm introduced the Benedictine rule and secured the right of the election of the abbot by the monks themselves.
 The community at Malmesbury increased, and Aldhelm was able to found two other monasteries as centres of learning, at Frome, Somerset and at Bradford-on-Avon, Wiltshire.
 Following a pilgrimage to Rome, he was given permission by Pope Sergius I in a Papal Bull of 701 to establish the monastery at Frome, where he had already built a church circa 685.
 The Anglo-Saxon building of St Laurence's Church, Bradford-on-Avon dates back to his time, and may safely be regarded as his.
 At Malmesbury he built a new church to replace Máeldub's modest building, and obtained considerable grants of land for the monastery.
-Aldhelm held this post until circa 705 when he became Bishop of Winchester.
+Aldhelm held this post until circa 705 when he became Bishop of Sherborne.

 Easter controversy

 Aldhelm was deputed by a synod of the church in Wessex to remonstrate with the Britons of Dumnonia (Devon and Cornwall) on the Easter controversy.
 British Christians followed a unique system of calculation for the date of Easter and also bore a distinctive tonsure; these customs are generally associated with the practice known as Celtic Christianity.
 Aldhelm wrote a long and rather acrimonious letter to king Geraint of Dumnonia (Geruntius) achieving ultimate agreement with Rome.
+Aldhelm also personally visited Devon & Cornwall about this time, potentially on a diplomatic mission, which he recounts in his Carmen Rhythmicum.

 Bishop of Sherborne

 In 705, or perhaps earlier, Hædde, Bishop of Winchester, died, and the diocese was divided into two parts.
 Sherborne was the new see, of which Aldhelm became the first bishop around 705.
-He wished to resign the abbey of Malmesbury which he had governed for thirty years, but yielding to the remonstrances of the monks he continued to direct it until his death.
+He wished to resign from the abbey of Malmesbury which he had governed for thirty years, but yielding to the remonstrances of the monks he continued to direct it until his death.
 He was now an old man, but he showed great activity in his new functions.
 The cathedral church which he built at Sherborne, though replaced later by a Norman church, is described by William of Malmesbury.
 In his capacity as bishop, he displayed a great deal of energy.
 This included going into public places where he would sing hymns and passages from the gospels interspersed with bits of clowning to draw attention to his message.